Cornwall Park, Auckland

 Cornwall Park is an expansive parkland in Epsom near the heart of Auckland, New Zealand, surrounding the park containing Maungakiekie Pā or the hill of One Tree Hill.
 The two independent parks form one large park of 670 acre.

 The Park has centuries-old heritage sites, wide-open spaces, tree lined avenues and walks, places of peace and tranquility in a large city, sports grounds including tennis and bowls and a working farm for the education of city children.

 John Logan Campbell, Auckland resident since 1840 and, at the time of this gift, mayor, gave the park's 230 acres to a private trust on 10 June 1901.

 Campbell chose to present the deeds the following day to the visiting heir to the throne, the Duke of Cornwall and York later George V asking his consent for it to be named Cornwall Park in honour of the Duke.
 A few weeks later the adjoining Alexandra Park was named in honour of the Duke's mother.

+The farm features sheep and a Simmental cattle stud, with around 60 breeding cows.
+Bull calves are sold to dairy farmers around the North Island to use for breeding.